bareos/bareos/docs/manuals/en/new_main_reference/source/chapter32/catmaintenance.rst

 The **dbconfig-common** configuration (and credentials) is done by the **bareos-database-common** package.
 Settings are stored in the file :file:`/etc/dbconfig-common/bareos-database-common.conf`.

 The Bareos database backend will get automatically configured in :file:`/etc/bareos/bareos-dir.d/catalog/MyCatalog.conf`.
-If the Server is not running locally you need to specify **DB Address**:sup:`Dir`:sub:`Catalog`\  in the catalog ressource.
+If the Server is not running locally you need to specify :config:option:`dir/catalog/DbAddress`\  in the catalog ressource.
 A later reconfiguration might require manual adapt changes.